 An inside cabin will have no window, as it's in the middle of the ship (from a lateral, not vertical, point of view).
 Generally, if you suffer from seasickness, an inside cabin is better as there's slightly less sway.

 We recommend you to book a cabin in case of a night crossing!

 High-Speed Catamaran Ferries

 High-Speed and Catamaran Ferries are a famous kind of high-speed ferry used to short destinations around the world.
 They are used for transporting both, passengers and vehicles.
 The most ships provide bar(s), T.V. and small shop(s).

 They are generally of large capacity and they offer air-type seats in Economy and Business Class.
 They are generally larger than Flying dolphins.

-Business class or/and VIP on ferries to the islands, is a separate section with larger seats on the upper deck with the most comfortable seating.
-Both Business and VIP have their own bars and are restricted to passengers holding tickets for those sections.
+Business-class or/and VIP seats on ferries to the islands is a separate section with larger seats on the upper deck with the most comfortable seating.
+Both Business and VIP areas have their own bars and are restricted to passengers holding tickets for those sections.